Shopify/react-native-skia/docs/docs/image-filters/runtime-shader.md

 ## Example

 The example below generates a circle with a green mint color.
-The circle is first draw with the lightblue color (`#add8e6`) and the runtime shader switches the blue and green channel: we get `#ade6d8`.
+The circle is first draw with the lightblue color `#add8e6` and the runtime shader switches the blue and green channel: we get mint green `#ade6d8`.

 ```tsx twoslash
 import {Canvas, Text, RuntimeShader, Skia, Group, Circle} from "@shopify/react-native-skia";